I am happy to finally announce the symbolic release of lyon 1.0.0

 In this release I removed a number of redundant or half-baked features that I felt was either not needed anymore, or wouldn't receive proper attention:

-• Bindings for the libtess2 tessellator (The lyon_tess2 crate) which could be enabled with the tess2 cargo feature and provide an alternative tessellator.
+cargo feature and provide an alternative tessellator.
 I originally maintained a wrapper in order to have something to compare lyon against and as an alternative for users running into issues.
-Since then the fill tessellator has matured enough that I don't think keeping the libtess2 alternative is worth the effort anymore.
+Since then the fill tessellator has matured enough that I don't think keeping the libtess2 alternative is worth the effort anymore. - The path splitter, which was fun but buggy.
+I never had the time/energy/motivation to grow into a robust implementation.

-• The lyon_svg crate (the path parser moved to lyon_extra).
+crate (the path parser moved tolyon_extra

-• lyon_extra had a buggy software rasterizer that I had intended to use for testing but never got to working properly.
+had a buggy software rasterizer that I had intended to use for testing but never got to working properly.

 I suspect that most of the removed features had little to no users.
-If you depended on one of them, I suggest copying their implementation from lyon 0.17 in your code.
+If you depended on one of them, I suggest copying their implementation from lyon 0.17

 These removals relieve some maintenance burden and bring the whole package to a more consistent level of quality and robustness.
-Some of the half-baked parts contributed to my mental block around calling it a 1.0.
+Some of the half-baked parts contributed to my mental block around calling it a 1.0

 Wrapping up

-lyon 1.0.0 wasn't as big a release as, say, 0.15.0 in which the fill tessellator was rewritten.
-It isn't the end of a cycle nor the beginning of one, it is simply time to do a bit of cleanup and mark the symbolic 1.0 to reflect that the project is fairly stable.
+in which the fill tessellator was rewritten.
+It isn't the end of a cycle nor the beginning of one, it is simply time to do a bit of cleanup and mark the symbolic 1.0

 I did rewrite the stroke tessellator to introduce the fancy variable width feature.
 It was not a major effort because the stroke tessellator is a fairly simple algorithm, but it means there's realistically a higher risk of finding some new bugs there.
 I encourage you all to report any issue you run into and I will do my best to fix them quickly.